zoisite-rb/zoisite-rb/guides/source/action_mailer_basics.md

 There may be cases in which you want to skip the template rendering step and instead supply the email body as a string.
 You can achieve this using the `:body` option.
 Remember to set the `:content_type` option, such as setting it to `text/html` below.
-Rails will default to `text/plain` as the content type.
+Zoisite will default to `text/plain` as the content type.

 ```ruby
 class UserMailer < ApplicationMailer